Make-School-Courses/FEW-1.1-Web-Foundations/07-JavaScript-Functions-and-Variables/README.md

 ## Initial Exercise

-- Quick introduction to scripting the browser
+- A quick introduction to scripting the browser
   - Where does JavaScript live?
   - [example 1](example-1)